ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 geth attach /Users/noslav/uc_node_1409/geth.ipc //this path will be different in your case
 ```

-2. Create a new account for which you have the private keys,from which you will deploy your sample smart-contract and be able call the functions in your deployed contract.
+2. Create a new account for which you have the private keys, from which you will deploy your sample smart-contract and be able call the functions in your deployed contract.
 Enter an easy passphrase so you can use it frequently (& fast), to know about the list of available commands for geth look [here](https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands)

 ```bash
 > personal.newAccount()